Local Icon Photography – read all about it! The Story Behind – Sunset Weld

 You have seen your Local Icons a thousand times, but maybe never really looked at them?

 It’s not really that I didn’t see it this time, it’s just that I had been here soooo many times and walked away with nix.
 It’s a local icon and that meant I – as the local Landscape Photographer of course ! – had overlooked it up until now.
 On some attempts I drove from Berowra to Kangaroo Point with good high cloud cover in Berowra.
 Then I arrived at Kangaroo Point to no cloud, and did not even take a location scouting shot as it was that un-interesting.
 To proverbially do landscape photography, I know it’s hit and miss, but I was getting an awful lot of misses.
 And – as noted on the previous weekend, being right on the top of the landscape photography do’s and don’ts list – I ended up with out of focus photos!

-The area I shot from is a narrow strip beside the water, steep in places, really quite rocky at the waters edge, and also very slippery.
+The area I shot from is a narrow strip beside the water, and steep in places.
+It is really quite rocky at the waters edge, and also very slippery.
 The main challenge for me doing landscape photographs is a lack of known foreground options due to tides and a bit of swell.
-Also – fisherman also have as much right to be there as I do, and if I was fishing I would wear a Hi-Viz jacket too(!) – doesn’t help me though as they walk around in and out of my frame.
+Also – fisherman also have as much right to be there as I do.
+If I was fishing I would wear a Hi-Viz jacket too(!).
+But it doesn’t help me though as they walk around in and out of my frame.
 So the usual bending, stooping and trying to get Great Foreground, and also to use the trees whilst framing the bridge nicely.